Martin-Antonov/GTE-Website/docs/multiplayer-strategicform.md

 ![](./PICS/3sf-.png)

+Note: in the above picture, the actions of player 3 are written at the bottom.
+An alternative is at the top, as done for 4 players below.

 ### 3 players with vertically stacked panels chosen by player 3

 A second possibility is to stack the panels chosen by